Understanding the Power of Your Front Brake for Better Control

 Most people answered this one correctly - well done!

-For new riders, generally, the mindset around the front brake is that you're going to go flying over the handlebars ("OTB") when you use it.
-But, when you better understand the physics and science behind braking, you'll learn how important the front brake actually is and that it is the brake that will actually get you stopped.
+For new riders, generally, the mindset around the front brake is that you will fly over the handlebars ("OTB") when you use it.
+But, when you better understand the physics and science behind braking, you'll learn how important the front brake is and that it is the brake that will get you stopped.

 Understanding Braking Power